-Dorstenia ellenbeckiana is a perennial plant with depressed, ovoid, underground tuber, up to 2.4 inches (6 cm) in diameter.
-A short annual stem is sometimes present, but not reaching above ground level.
-The leaves and receptacles arise from the tuber.
-The leaves are green, ovate to elliptic and up to 2 inches (5 cm) long.
-The flowers are reddish-brown.
+Dorstenia ellenbeckiana is a perennial plant with a depressed, ovoid, underground tuber that grows up to 2.4 inches (6 cm) in diameter.
+A short annual stem is sometimes present but not reaching above ground level.
+Leaves and receptacles arise from the tuber.
+They are green, ovate to elliptic, and up to 2 inches (5 cm) long.
+Flowers are reddish-brown.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Dorstenias are warm loving plants and they need a bit more water than regular succulents.
-They need well-drained potting mix and their water needs vary depending on the season of the year.
-Water regularly to abundant form spring to fall.
+Dorstenias are warm-loving plants, and they need a bit more water than regular succulents.
+They need a well-drained potting mix, and their water needs vary depending on the season of the year.
+Water regularly to abundant from spring to fall.
 Allow the soil to dry slightly between watering, but make sure that they never dry out completely.
-During the winter months these plants tend to go at least partially dormant.
+During the winter months, these plants tend to go at least partially dormant.
 During this period, water very little.
 Giving plants a warm, sunny position can result in beautiful compact growing plants.
 Fertilizing plants once in a while during their growing period with a high potash and phosphorus fertilizer is recommended.

 Dorstenias are generally propagated by seed.
 Many species are self-fertile.
 Their seeds are expelled explosively from the mature seed heads and liable to populate pots several feet away.
 They can also be propagated by cuttings.